 Top things to do

-Visit BC’s capital city of Victoria to sample local food, taste fresh craft beer at Phillips, Hoyne or Vancouver Island Brewery, go sight-seeing at the parliament buildings, the Royal BC Museum, or check out the beautiful famous Butchart Gardens—in bloom all year.
+Visit BC’s capital city of Victoria to sample local food, taste fresh craft beer at Phillips, Hoyne or Vancouver Island Brewery, go sight-seeing at the parliament buildings, explore the Malahat Skywalk, or check out the beautiful famous Butchart Gardens—in bloom all year.

 Visit the lush and beautiful oceanfront city of Victoria.
 The city is rich in British heritage, has the oldest Chinatown in Canada, and is home to the historic BC Parliament Buildings.
 You can enjoy lots of water and land activities, and taste a variety of craft beers and fresh seafood.